 Key Pair means a pair of asymmetric cryptographic Keys (one decrypting messages which have been encrypted using the other) consisting of a Private Key and a Public Key.

-Land Information means information provided by the Land Registry or information used to complete electronic Documents to be Lodged at the Land Registry.
+Land Information means information provided by the Land Registry or information used to complete electronic Registry Instruments or other electronic Documents to be Lodged at the Land Registry.

-Land Registry means the agency of a State or Territory responsible for maintaining the Jurisdiction’s Titles Register.
+Land Registry means the agency responsible for maintaining the Jurisdiction’s Titles Register.

 Land Registry Fees means Information Fees and Lodgment Fees.

-Land Registry System means the Land Registry’s system for accepting and processing electronic Documents presented for Lodgment using an ELN.
+Land Registry System means the Land Registry’s system for accepting and processing electronic Registry Instruments or other electronic Documents presented for Lodgment using an ELN.

+Land Title Reference Verification means a service to verify that a certificate of title or folio of the Titles Register (as applicable) the subject of a Conveyancing Transaction is valid and can be dealt with electronically through the ELN.

 Land Titles Legislation has the meaning given to it in the ECNL.

-Land Title Reference Verification means a service to verify that a certificate of title or folio of the Titles Register (as applicable) the subject of a Conveyancing Transaction is valid and can be dealt with electronically through the ELN.

 Lodge has the meaning given to it in the ECNL.

-Lodgment Case means a Registry Instrument or other electronic Document or related Registry Instruments or other electronic Documents which are or will be presented for Lodgment at the same time together with the relevant Lodgment Instructions.

-Lodgment Fees means fees due to a Land Registry for Registry Instruments or other electronic Documents Lodged with the Land Registry by the ELNO on behalf of the Participating Subscribers.
+Lodgment Fees means fees due to a Land Registry for an electronic Registry Instrument or other electronic Document Lodged with the Land Registry by the ELNO on behalf of the Participating Subscribers.

 Lodgment Instructions means a statement in electronic form which sets out the information required by the Registrar to accept an electronic Registry Instrument or other electronic Document for Lodgment.